tjkohli/autocomplete-plus/README.md

 ## Installation

 autocomplete+ is bundled with Atom.
-You don't have to do anything to install it.
+You don't have to do anything to install it, just make sure you have 'snippets' enabled.

 ## Providers